I was asked to put my history on this blog. As best as I can recollect:

 Anyway, I had many unexplained stomach aches through the years, until an emergency room doctor declared that I had irritable bowel syndrome and gave me donnatal.
 Wow.
 That stuff is great.
 I guess I was about 33 or 34 at the time.
 I’ve had continual prescriptions for it ever since; only now that I am seeing a hematologist (who tested me positive for porphyria), I now have prescriptions for donnatal for the right reason.

 Next instance was emergency gall bladder surgery (40 years old).
 I thought the pain was from irritable bowel; but, the folks at the hospital (North Side) said it was gall bladder, gave me some pain killers and sent me home, with instructions to contact my doctor on Monday.
 I was in so much pain (even with the pain killers), that I went to another hospital (Crawford Long) that took me right it.
 Well, there was gangrene throughout my gut & I was on the table for almost 6 hours.
 That hospital stay was about a week.
-I am convinced that the problems in my colon are a result of the sever spasms during porphyria attacks.
-The damage is at the start of the colon, right by the gall bladder & liver…go figure.
-It is not unusual for diverticulitis to flare up after bouts of porphyria attacks.
+There is no doubt that the death of my gall bladder was a result of porphyria.

 Normal stuff continued – infections, irritable bowel, repeat as necessary.